 the real issue is the hunger for power to change economic and political systems in order to achieve a wide-ranging agenda.
 In the words of former UNFCCC Secretary Christiana Figueres, the goal of "the whole climate change process is the complete transformation of the economic structure of the world."

 I found a more legitimate source reporting this quote and a bit more context (of course there's more context).
 The quote Hart uses is easily found online but tellingly it is almost exclusively used by climate change deniers and peculiar right-wing political dissenters and outcasts.
-Fiqueres made a similar comment in April of 2013 and has repeated it in various forms since that time.
+Figueres made a similar comment in April of 2013 and has repeated it in various forms since that time.

 "There’s nothing that humanity has ever attempted that is of greater impact than what we’re trying to do right now," Figueres said.
 "This is a full transformation of the economic structure, of the energy system and of the economic logic that underpins growth.
 It’s a full transformation of social values and behaviors", Sydney Morning Herald.

 Why would "a political movement exploiting fear of climate change to push a utopian, humanist agenda that most people would find abhorrent" be so open about this brazen attempt "to advance an ambitious environmental agenda focused on increasing centralized control over people’s daily lives."?
-It's because that's not what Fiqueres was doing.
+It's because that's not what Figueres was doing.
 Instead she is trying to find language to communicate the magnitude of the problem we are collectively facing.
-What a reasonable, mature adult with an education takes from the sort of language that Fiqueres used is entirely different from what Hart wants to convey with his snippet.
+What a reasonable, mature adult with an education takes from the sort of language that Figueres used is entirely different from what Hart wants to convey with his snippet.

 homemade leafletbook Michael Hart writes: